HildoBijl/stepwise/frontend/src/ui/form/inputs/README.md

 #### Validation functions

-- `nonEmpty`: Checks whether something (anything) has been entered.
-- `validNumberAndUnit`: Checks whether a proper number and (possibly empty but valid) unit have been entered.
+- `any`: Checks whether a proper number and (possibly empty but valid) unit have been entered.
-- `validNumberAndNonEmptyUnit`: Checks whether a proper number and non-empty valid unit have been entered.
+- `nonEmptyUnit`: Checks whether a proper number and non-empty valid unit have been entered.

 ## New fields